On the geometry of punctual Hilbert schemes on singular curves and their motivic zeta functions: Introduction

 For the singularities of types $A_{2d}$, $E_6$, and $E_8$, these formulas were independently obtained by Watari~\cite{watari2024motivic}, using a different approach based on explicit geometric analysis and results from~\cite{soma2014punctual, soma2015punctual}.
 Our method, based on the tree structure $G_\Gamma$ and piecewise trivial fibrations, provides a unified and algorithmic derivation that extends naturally to more general singularities, including $W_8$ and $Z_{10}$.\\

-In the Section \ref{Fixed-number of generators} , in relation to the conjectures of Oblomkov, Rasmussen, Shende, and Maulik~\cite{oblomkov2012hilbert, oblomkov2018hilbert, maulik2016stable}, we study the defining equations of certain stratifications of the punctual Hilbert schemes.
-For a given $\Gamma$-subsemimodule $\Delta$ and an integer $m \in \mathbb{N}$, we consider the
+In Section \ref{Fixed-number of generators}, in relation to the conjectures of Oblomkov, Rasmussen, Shende, and Maulik~\cite{oblomkov2012hilbert, oblomkov2018hilbert, maulik2016stable}, we study the defining equations of certain stratifications of the punctual Hilbert schemes.
+For a given $\Gamma$-subsemimodule $\Delta$ and an integer $m \in \mathbb{N}$, we consider the whose closed points correspond to ideals $I \subset A = \mathcal{O}_{C,O}$ such that $v(I\setminus \{0\}) = \Delta$ and $I$ can be minimally generated by at most $m$ elements.
+Note that $C^{[\Delta], \leq m} $ is a constructible set, see Proposition \ref{decomposition of C Delta m}.